ThomasGallagher1/FPGA-Project/index.md

 A template Verilog design code for a Colour Cycle graphic was provided by the leacturer to demonstrate how to intertwine different aspects of code and functions to create a VGA graphic.
 The timings and graphics provided display 8 colours displaying for a second each before repeating.
 The example code included VGATop.v, VGASync.v and VGAColourCycle.v, which are the design sources, Testbench.v was provided which was used in our simulation sources.
 Basys3_Master.xdc was also provided as it is needed to run code on a Basys3 development board.
 These example codes were the bases for developing my project.

+This ColourCycle project provided uses a state machine which changes states every half second.
+Included in the ColourCycle code it shows us how to create each colour availible to us.
+This includes Black, Red, Yellow, Green, Cyan, Blue, Magenta and White, which are all made possible due to VGARed, VGAGreen and VGABlue.

 ### **Simulation**
 Explain the simulation process.
 Reference any important details, include a well-selected screenshot of the simulation.
 Guideline: 1/2 short paragraphs.